spotDL/spotify-downloader/README.md

 21 guns green day
 ```

-- Now just run the script and type `list`, it will automatically start downloading the songs you provided in `list.txt`.
+- Now pass `--list` or `-l` to the script, i.e `sudo python spotdl.py --list` and it will start downloading songs mentioned in `list.txt`.

-- You can stop downloading songs by hitting `ctrl+c`, the script will automatically resume from the song where you stopped it the next time you want to download the songs using `list` command.
+- You can stop downloading songs by hitting `ctrl+c`, the script will automatically resume from the song where you stopped it the next time you want to download the songs present in `list.txt`.

-- To download all songs in your playlist, just select all the songs `ctrl+a` in Spotify desktop app, copy them `ctrl+c` and paste `ctrl+v` in `list.txt`.
+- To download all songs in your playlist, just select all the songs `ctrl+a` in Spotify desktop app, copy them `ctrl+c` and paste `ctrl+v` in `list.txt` and then use `--list` argument.

 ## Disclaimer: